 You can add custom dictionaries for engineering, foreign words, or whatever you need.
 Adding a custom dictionary affects all Microsoft Office applications, not just Word.

 Windows 7, Internet Explorer 9 and Microsoft Office 2010 were used for the screen captures shown below.
+These instructions work equally well for Office 2013.
 Microsoft’s official reference for adding custom dictionaries is found here.

 Instructions for Word 2011 on a Mac operating system are found here.